Dec 18, 2025

 Peru’s President Dina Boluarte, center, in Lima after signing bill No. 366 of 2023 into law.
 (Ernesto Benavides/AFP/Getty Images)

 On August 13 2025, recently impeached Peruvian President Dina Boluarte signed bill No. 366 of 2023 into law, which provided amnesty to those who committed crimes against humanity during the country’s internal conflict between 1980 and 2000.
-Many of those who committed the atrocities were allied with the president and the nation’s legislative majority.
-Throughout the conflict, the military, police, and self defense committees carried out several human rights abuses while fighting the Maoist Shining Path insurgent force .
+Throughout the conflict, the military, police, and various self defense committees carried out human rights abuses while fighting the Maoist Shining Path insurgent force.
+Many of those who committed such atrocities went on to ally themselves with the president and the nation’s legislative majority.
 The law garnered swift criticism from citizens and human rights organizations as it violated the nation’s obligations under international law.
 Boluarte defended her decision by claiming that it provided justice to those who fought against terrorism, even though many of the injustices such as forced sterilizations were conducted on civilians.
-This was not an isolated incident, as Boluarte has continually taken measures to consolidate her power, protect her supporters and suppress dissent since she ascended to the presidency in 2022.
+This was not an isolated incident, as Boluarte routinely implemented measures to consolidate her power, protect her supporters, and suppress dissent after she ascended to the presidency in 2022.
 Since 2016, Peru has endured a period of political instability, evidenced by a revolving door of presidential impeachments and resignations.
-How has Peru’s legacy of conflict and political instability affected the current period of democratic erosion?
+Given this trend, how has Peru’s legacy of internal conflict and political instability affected the current period of democratic erosion?

 Carranza Ko, Ñusta P. “Making the Case for Genocide, the Forced Sterilization of Indigenous Peoples of Peru.”
 Genocide Studies and Prevention 14, no. 2 (2020): 90–103. https://doi.org/10.5038/1911-9933.14.2.1740.